STN-DTS/stn-dts.github.io/docs/_posts/2025-11-05-building-spring-boot-container-images-with-podman.md

 ## Configuration Steps

-### 1. Configure the Spring Boot Maven plugin
+### 1. Configure the Spring Boot Maven or Gradle plugin

-In your `pom.xml`, you need to configure the Spring Boot Maven plugin to bind the host to the builder.
-This allows the build process to access the Podman socket.
+You need to configure the Spring Boot plugin to bind the host to the builder.
+This allows the build process (which runs inside a container) to access the Podman socket on the host.

+**Maven (`pom.xml`):**

 ```xml
 <plugin>